cyberai4k12/curriculum/content/_index.md

   "Implement an optimization algorithm for generating adversarial examples", ] ai_concepts = [
-  "gradient descent",
+  "Gradient descent",
-  "optimization",
+  "Optimization",
-  "adversarial examples",
+  "Adversarial examples",
-  "classification",
+  "Classification",
 ]
 vocabulary = [
   "Adversarial examples",
   "Optimization",
+  "Model parameters"
 ]
 activities = [
   "Visualize the predictions of the model in the previous activity for many made-up points",